BlackPythonDevs/blackpythondevs.com/_posts/2024-01-12-black-python-devs-is-sponsoring-pytexas.md

 ---
 author: Jay Miller
 date: 2024-01-12
-description: Get ready for PyTexas!
-Join us as we sponsor this year's regional Python conference in Austin, TX.
-Learn, network, and share your knowledge with others - plus snag a free ticket through our community sponsorship!
+description: Discover how Black Python Devs is supporting PyTexas, a premier regional Python conference in Austin, TX, and learn about opportunities to attend for free through ticket giveaways and speaker selection.
 lang: en
 layout: post
 title: Black Python Devs is Sponsoring PyTexas